CENTEL : 33.75 THB | +0.25 (0.75%)

 Note

-- Year 2024, the data includes 45 hotels owned and managed by the company
+The data covers 47 hotels owned and managed by the Company.

 Note

-- Year 2024, the data includes 45 hotels owned and managed by the company
+- For 2025, the data covers 47 hotels owned and managed by the Company.

 Total Renewable Energy Consumption